sweyn/bitcoin-mining-profitability/README.md

 # Acknowledgements

 Thanks to Agust Valfells, Sigurdur Johannesson and Stephen Harrington.
+Plots made with http://matplotlib.org

 # Where to start?